We are not financial advisors and therefore cannot give financial advice. The information here should not be seen as financial advice in any way.

 EUR to ZAR

-• The exchange rate.
+Check the current exchange rates and compare rates offered by different providers to get the best deal.
 There is a selling and buying rate, and it is not the same as the rate you hear on the news.
-See for example FNB
+See for example FNB.
+Click on the icon for the FNB Link.

-• The institution you want to use.
+Ensure the service you choose is secure and reputable.
+Look for providers with strong security measures and good customer reviews.
 Make sure it is an authorised dealer.
 You can find a list of Authorised dealers in South Africa in this document from the South African Reserve Bank.
+Click on icon for the Reserve Bank link

 German Regulations